Hero image desktop Hero image mobile

 How is the red meat industry becoming more sustainable?

-The Australian Beef Sustainability Framework and the world’s first Sheep Sustainability Framework are two industry-led initiatives that are helping red meat producers implement sustainable practices.
+The Australian Beef Sustainability Framework and the Sheep Sustainability Framework are two industry-led initiatives that are helping red meat producers implement sustainable practices.

 Sustainable on-farm practices include: